Looking for support for your finance function? Book a time with an expert.

 Sourcing Potential Investors

-When seeking funding for your startup, it's crucial to identify and connect with the right investors who align with your vision and growth potential.
-There are several key sources of potential investors to consider:
+There are different types of investors that you can seek funding from for your startup, and it's important to understand the distinct differences between these groups.
+It's crucial to identify and connect with the right investors who align with your vision and growth potential.

 Angel Investors

 Angel investors are high-net-worth individuals who invest their money into early-stage startups, typically in exchange for equity.
-They often have industry expertise and can provide valuable guidance and connections.
-To find angel investors:
+They are called Angels as they essentially ‘swoop down’ and provide not only capital but industry expertise and valuable guidance and connections.

-• Get involved with angel groups and angel investment networks
+• Network!
+Get involved with angel groups and different networks

-• Attract interest to your business on social media
+• Use social media to attract interest to your business

 • Compete in startup events and pitch competitions